Darr: Plot

 This horrifies Kiran, who worries that she might lose her mind.
 Sunil decides to take Kiran on a surprise honeymoon to Switzerland while booking extra tickets to Goa, so that the stalker goes away by misunderstanding that the couple is in Goa.
 Rahul falls for the trick and looks everywhere for Kiran in Goa in vain, but couldn't find her.
 Instead, he meets Vikram "Vicky" Oberoi, a friend from college, who is ill.
 Rahul then makes an effort to get to know Kiran's brother and sister-in-law by paying them daily visits to learn about Kiran's location.

 Vicky calls Rahul and invites him to meet him.
 When he does, he discovers him on his deathbed, pleading with Rahul to kill him since he can no longer bear the anguish.
 After a brief pause, he kills his companion while creating the illusion that Vicky was the stalker.
 Kiran's family believes the stalker killed himself after failing to find Kiran and relax.
 Rahul is informed of her true whereabouts, and he shows up at her hotel.

 He is acknowledged by Kiran and Sunil, who invite him to join their celebrations.
 However, Sunil learns that Rahul was Kiran's stalker when Vijay calls him and says that Rahul had been visiting him and Poonam but not mentioned he was going to Switzerland.
 Sunil sends Kiran to wait for him at a boat, before luring Rahul to the forest and attacking him.
 Rahul begs for mercy, stabs Sunil and then abandons him to perish.
 Later, as Rahul arrives at the boat, he tries to marry Kiran without her will and informs her that Sunil has died.
 Despite her pleading and begging, he hands her his mother's old saree and orders her to wear it.

 Kiran locks herself in a room in the boat.
-When the boat's door is smashed and Kiran is yanked back out by Rahul and pretends to agree to marry Rahul, then it is discovered that Sunil didn't actually die and he returns to save Kiran bloodies.
+When the boat's door is smashed and Kiran is yanked back out by Rahul and pretends to agree to marry Rahul, then it is discovered that Sunil didn't actually die and he returns to save Kiran bloodied.
 Enraged, Sunil brutally fights Rahul and ends up shooting him thrice.
 Dying, Rahul expresses shame for his actions and begs Kiran to not hate him.
 Kiran and Sunil return to India and visit their relatives once again.